alexnewman42/odin-recipes/README.md

-# odin-recipes
+# recipes List

+## Links

+## About
-A basic web page made during the foundations course of the Odin Project
+A basic web page created during the foundations course of the Odin Project

+## Screenshots